Emosapien

 Documentation context

-SOAP originates from problem-oriented medical records and has been the dominant clinical documentation structure for over fifty years.
-In behavioural health it persists because the Subjective / Objective split forces clinicians to separate what the client reported from what the clinician observed, which is the same separation an insurance auditor, supervisor, or board reviewer needs when reading a session note years later.
+SOAP comes from problem-oriented medical records and has anchored clinical documentation for over fifty years.
+In behavioral health it persists because the Subjective and Objective split separates what the client reported from what you observed.
+That is the separation an auditor, supervisor, or board reviewer looks for later.

-The free soap note generator therefore is not a casual tool.
-It is a permanent free tier of a production therapy AI built to be HIPAA-aligned, with the same SOAP scaffolding the paid plans use.
 The constraint is volume, not quality.
-Ten SOAP notes per month covers a part-time caseload comfortably and lets a full-time clinician evaluate the product on real sessions before deciding whether unlimited generation, a BAA, and EHR integrations are worth the upgrade.
+Ten SOAP notes a month cover a part-time caseload and let a full-time clinician evaluate on real sessions before upgrading for unlimited generation, a BAA, and EHR integrations.

-If you want to read the broader documentation framework first, the clinical documentation hub covers SOAP alongside the other accepted formats, what auditors actually look for, and how to write notes that hold up under scrutiny.
-The AI clinical notes overview explains the rest of the product, including how the SOAP draft links into your treatment plan and between-session client engagement on the paid tiers.
+For the broader framework, the clinical documentation hub covers SOAP alongside the other accepted formats and what auditors look for.
+The AI clinical notes overview explains how the SOAP draft links into your treatment plan and between-session engagement on the paid tiers.

 Ji-won Park, LCSW